slackapi/python-slack-sdk/docs-src/faq.rst

 There's a feature missing!
 *******************************

 There's always something more that could be added!
-You can let us know in the `Issue Tracker`_ to start a discussion around the proposed feature, that's a good start.
-If you're feeling particularly ambitious, why not write the feature yourself, and submit a `pull request`_!
+You can let us know in the `Issue Tracker <https://github.com/slackapi/python-slackclient/issues>`_ to start a discussion around the proposed feature, that's a good start.
+If you're feeling particularly ambitious, why not write the feature yourself, and submit a `pull request <https://github.com/slackapi/python-slackclient/pulls>`_!
 We love feedback and we love help and we don't bite.
 Much.

 How do I contribute?
 *********************************

 What an excellent question.
-First of all, please have a look at our general `contributing guidelines`_.
+First of all, please have a look at our general `contributing guidelines <https://github.com/slackapi/python-slackclient/blob/master/.github/contributing.md>`_.

 All done?
 Great!
-While we're super excited to incorporate your new feature into |product_name|, there are a couple of things we want to make sure you've given thought to.
+While we're super excited to incorporate your new feature, there are a couple of things we want to make sure you've given thought to.

 - Please write unit tests for your new code.
 But don't **just** aim to increase the test coverage, rather, we expect you to have written **thoughtful** tests that ensure your new feature will continue to work as expected, and to help future